thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance login window, showing where to copy and paste the login code for the Azure Migrate project.](images/Exercise1/reg1b.png "Azure Migrate Microsoft login")

 13. **Wait** a few moments for the registration process to complete.
-A message will display indicating the appliance is successfully registered.
+A message will be displayed indicating the appliance is successfully registered.

     ![A message displays indicating the appliance has been successfully registered.](images/Exercise1/reg2.png "Appliance registered")